 Change the Touchpad sensitivity to Medium sensitivity from the drop-down menu.
 Restart the system.

-More tips: TouchPad not working on Windows 10.
+More tips: TouchPad is not working on Windows.

 5] Check BIOS settings

-Entering the BIOS mode is a different procedure for different systems.
-Usually, you would need to press the F8, F12, DEL, ESC, etc button as soon as the system reboots.
+Entering BIOS mode varies by system.
+Usually, you would need to press the F8, F12, DEL, ESC, etc. buttons as soon as the system reboots.

 If not, change the status to [Enabled].